Angadbcit/bcit-2420-1/assignment1.md

-# This my assignment 1
+# This is my assignment 1

 All levels (1-3) are done with refernces provided at the bottom and in-text.